-Let us briefly discuss here the diagonalization procedure of finite size Hamiltonian of both few-neighbor and true LR Hamiltonian with open boundary condition.
+Let us briefly discuss here the diagonalization procedure of the finite size Hamiltonian of both few-neighbor and true LR Hamiltonian with open boundary conditions.
 We first rewrite the Hamiltonian in Eq. (\ref{HcLR}) as